-Assuming the source images were made appropriately, and the computer didn’t have any trouble merging the images, the completed image will appear in your Lightroom Library, or as a new image in Photoshop.
+Assuming the source images were made appropriately, and the computer didn’t have any trouble merging the images, the completed image will appear in your Lightroom Library.

+This is why the dead space I noted earlier is so important.
 Once your image is cropped the way you want it, you can post-process as you would any other photo in your collection.

-Panoramic photos, are a great tool for those moments when a landscape is just too big, too dramatic, too epic to be captured in a single still.
+Panoramic photos are a great tool for those moments when a landscape is just too big, too dramatic, too epic to be captured in a single still.

-If you mess up a setting or forget to remove a filter, the final image just won’t work, and there is nothing you can do about it.
+If you mess up a setting or forget to remove a filter, the final image just won’t work.
+There is nothing you can do about it.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: